 This model product from Drum Workshop also has excellent grip.
 But it tends to have some degree of internal friction though.
 This problem seems to arise from its linkage system.

 As a result, it makes it hard to play the percussions when using the bass pedal.
 However, it may work out if you have two bass pedals.

 Buying Guide for Best Hi-Hat Stand

-The robustness and weight of the stand are very vital.
+The robustness and weight of the hi hat and stand are very vital.
 The two factors mostly depend on the style you play.

-For instance, if you play in a metal or rock band, you ought to consider a more robust and massive hi hat stand.
+For instance, if you play in a metal or rock band, you ought to consider a more robust and massive hi hat stand for drums.
 On the contrary, if you play chilled and soft music, a light hi hat stand model should do.

 Then again, how much do you move?
-If you perform regularly and have to transport and set up or disassemble the equipment by yourself, go for a light cymbal stand.
+If you perform regularly and have to transport and set up or disassemble the hi-hat stand, buy a light cymbal stand.